 A leaking purge valve is not uncommon in some GM vehicles.
 For some cars, the purge valve warranty coverage has been extended.
 Google: GM purge valve special coverage

 The purge valve is not very expensive ($35-$65 for the part) and is fairly easy to replace.
 In most cars, it's attached to the engine or the intake manifold.
 For example, see this photo

 of a purge valve in the Jeep Grand Cherokee.

 How the purge valve (solenoid) is tested

-.
-The procedure is different depending on the car make and model.
 In most cars, the purge valve is normally closed, meaning it should be closed with no voltage and open when the voltage is applied.

 For example, for this vehicle, the service manual recommends applying battery voltage to the purge valve terminals and see if it produces an audible click.
 We just use a 9-volt battery to illustrate.
 This purge valve does produce an audible click.

 The next step, as per the service manual for this car is to test if the purge valve closes properly and does not leak.
 We connect a hand-held vacuum pump and apply vacuum to the purge valve.